ETS-Android1/react-native-callkeep-1/README.md

 import RNCallKeep from 'react-native-callkeep';

 const options = {
 	ios: {
 		appName: 'My app name',
 	},
 	android: {
 		alertTitle: 'Permissions required',
 		alertDescription: 'This application needs to access your phone accounts',
 		cancelButton: 'Cancel',
 		okButton: 'ok',
 		imageName: 'phone_account_icon',
 		additionalPermissions: [PermissionsAndroid.PERMISSIONS.example],
 		// Required to get audio in background when using Android 11
 		foregroundService: {
 			channelId: 'com.company.my',
 			channelName: 'Foreground service for my app',
 			notificationTitle: 'My app is running on background',
 			notificationIcon: 'Path to the resource icon of the notification', },
-  }
+	},
 };

-RNCallKeep.setup(options).then(accepted => {});
+RNCallKeep.setup(options).then((accepted) => {});
 ```

 iOS only.